microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-translator.md

 # Use IoT DevKit AZ3166 with Azure Functions and Cognitive Services to make a language translator

-In this article, you learn how to make IoT DevKit as a language translator by using [Azure Cognitive Services](https://azure.microsoft.com/services/cognitive-services/).
+In this tutorial, you learn how to make IoT DevKit as a language translator by using [Azure Cognitive Services](https://azure.microsoft.com/services/cognitive-services/).
 It records your voice and translates it to English text shown on the DevKit screen.

 The [MXChip IoT DevKit](https://aka.ms/iot-devkit) is an all-in-one Arduino compatible board with rich peripherals and sensors.
 You can develop for it using [Azure IoT Workbench ](https://aka.ms/azure-iot-workbench).
 And it comes with a growing [projects catalog](https://microsoft.github.io/azure-iot-developer-kit/docs/projects/) to guide you prototype Internet of Things (IoT) solutions that take advantage of Microsoft Azure services.